 Please email Middle.East@redr.org.uk for more information.

 *Disclaimer: Upon registering to this course, you will be liable to pay the full course fee through PayPal, credit card or a bank transfer.
-RedR UK reserves the right to cancel your place on the course if the payment is not received at least one month to three weeks before the training is due to start.
+RedR UK reserves the right to cancel your place on the course if the payment is not received at least three weeks before the training is due to start.

 Who should attend?